 Research

 We are limited in our information processing capacity.
 Yet, we can successfully navigate our surroundings and establish complicated tasks.
-This is thanks to the effective interplay between different types of memory and selective attention.
-My research focuses on investigating how working memory, long-term memory, and selective attention interact to guide our behavior.
+This is thanks to the effective interplay between different cognitive mechanisms including attention, memory, and cognitive control.
+Our research focuses on investigating how these cognitive systems interact to guide our behavior.

 Attention guided to memories